 Syracuse has a low cost of living, which means our assistantship stipend provides a comfortable income and Syracuse University provides excellent health insurance options.
 University-funded students are eligible to participate in the University's Group Health Care Plan.
 Coverage details and premium rates can be found at the Barnes Center.

-Timeline: Applications are reviewed by the Department's Graduate Admissions Committee immediately following the application deadline.
+Timeline: Applications are reviewed by the Department's Graduate Advisory Committee immediately following the application deadline.
 Decisions regarding suitability for admission and nominations for fellowships are made as soon as possible.
 The initial round of admission offers are usually issued in on or around March 1.